lauralinares/lauralinares/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Higher Diploma in Teaching and Learning" institution = "University College Cork" year = 2017
+  course = "Higher Dip in Teaching and Learning" institution = "University College Cork" year = 2017